Which city is cheaper, Miami or Boca Raton?

 Which city should you visit?
-Read on to compare the prices of travel for Boca Raton and Miami.
-We’ll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Read on to compare the activities as well as the prices of travel for Boca Raton and Miami.
+We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 An affluent city with a reputation for catering to the well-to-do, Boca Raton is a beautiful city in Southern Florida with plenty to offer for all tastes and budgets.
 Boca's warm weather climate has visitors flocking to its many beaches and parks each day, while others take advantage of the golf courses, spas, annual events, festivals, live shows, museums, shopping, dining, and more.